masek014/solar_area_calculation/README.md

 4. Project the points onto the solar sphere using Astropy `SkyCoord` methods.
 The coordinates are projected into the Heliographic Stonyhurst frame as defined by `sunpy.coordinates.frames.HeliographicStonyhurst`, which provides the coordinates as longitude-latitude pairs.
 This step also removes all in-region points that do not lie on the solar sphere.
 5. Construct a polygon using neighboring points.
 A polygon will be given four points if four points are available, but it will use three points if only three are available.
 6. Compute the area of the polygon.
+7. Repeat for all 3- or 4-point polygons possible.
-7. Sum all areas to get an estimate of the total area.
+8. Sum all areas to get an estimate of the total area.

 Note that since this method uses polygons to estimate the area, it will generally *underestimate* the actual area.
 Additionally, it is governed by the resolution and scale of the provided Sunpy `Map` since the coordinates are converted between `SkyCoord` objects and `PixCoord` objects when filtering out the points that are external to the region of interest.

 ## Examples
-See the `examples.ipynb` notebook for some examples of usage.
+See the `examples.ipynb` notebook for some examples of usage with several `SkyRegion` objects.

 ## Diagnostics